 The grants are not awarded for Bachelor’s/ Master’s Theses.

-The grants that the Foundation awards are 1) personal grants2) post-doc researcher grants, 3) project grants to research/working groups, 4) grants for health promotion activities.
-5) The Foundation may also award one or more large grants annually.
+The grants that the Foundation awards are 1) personal grants, 2) post-doc researcher grants, 3) project grants to research/working groups, 4) grants for health promotion activities.
+5) The Foundation may also award one large grant annually.

 The Juho Vainio Foundation grants funding for the same research project for a maximum of three years, i.e. the applicant can submit a maximum of two continuation applications.